Why Am I Following Random Accounts On Instagram? Two Reasons And How To Fix It

 As great and innovative Instagram is, it’s not without its issues.
 For every pro that Instagram has to offer, there are cons that users must live with – like the app’s vulnerability to scammers, hackers, and bots.

-Or, maybe you noticed that you’re following someone you’ve never seen before in your life.
+Did you notice that you’re following someone you’ve never seen before in your life.

-If you’re wondering, “Why am I following random accounts on Instagram?” – I’ve got the answer for you.
-In this article, I’ll tell you why it happens and what you can do if you find that your Instagram keeps following random accounts.
+If you’re wondering, “Why am I following random accounts on Instagram?” – in this article, I’ll tell you why it happens and what you can do.

 Why Am I Following Random Accounts On Instagram?